Skip to main content

 2. Store a timestamped talon_one_profile_snapshot record in your data warehouse.

-2. For each ID in sessionsToFetch:
+2. For each ID in sessionsToFetch, do the following:

 1. Fetch the session using the List Application sessions endpoint.